tejaltatiwar/DSA/README.md

 # DSA
 this is my first commit

-Welcome to My DSA journey
+Welcome to My DSA journey!